jack-dinsmore/ixpenn/readme.md

 # Installation

-Thanks to Peter Lindholm and Kaitlyn Karpovich for helping to bug test the installation process.
-This software is compatible with HEASoft version 6.32.1.
-Below are the installation instructions for the pipeline
+Thanks to Peter Lindholm and Kaitlyn Karpovich for helping to bug test the installation process.Below are the installation instructions for the pipeline.

-1. (Sherlock users skip this step) Many python modules are listed in src/mlnn.sh, src/mlixpe.sh, and src/mlbg.sh.
-If you have a computing cluster, replace the lines in these files with the appropriate loading statements for your cluster.
-If not, pip install each module and delete the text in these files.
+1. This pipeline requires 3 python environments to run: one for the neural net processing (steps 2 and 3), one for IXPE level1 to level2 processing (steps 1, 4, 5, and 6), and one for adding neural net particle weights (step 7).
+The requirements are listed in `requirements.txt`.
+The pipeline runs `src/mlnn.sh`, `src/mlixpe.sh`, and `src/mlbg.sh` to load these environments, respectively.
+If you are using conda, replace the text in these files to `conda activate` your environments.
+If you are using a cluster, use module load statements similar to the files' current content.
+If you are using Stanford's Sherlock cluster, you do not need to change the files.

-2. Pip install `scikit-learn` with version 0.24.2, `multiprocess` with version 0.70.12.2, and `setuptools` with version 39.2.0.
-These are necessary for neural net processing.
-Make sure to do this in the same python environment as the one that contains the python modules you installed in step one.
-If you skipped step one, run src/mlnn.sh to load the environment.
+Note to Sherlock users: the `src/ml*` files are set up for Sherlock and you do not need to change them.
+However, you should pip install `scikit-learn` with version 0.24.2, `multiprocess` with version 0.70.12.2, and `setuptools` with version 39.2.0.

-3. Install `apex` via git by running the following in your home directory
+2. Install `apex` via git by running the following in your home directory
 ```bash
 git clone https://github.com/NVIDIA/apex.git
 git checkout 5ba7af18f0cdb228b00ee7110236dc7c1b23fc35